The easiest way to capture Google Analytics data in WPForms

 When a visitor pops by your site, Attributer looks at a bunch of technical information about the visit and uses it to determine where the visitor came from.

-Then Attributer stores the data as a cookie in the visitor's browser.
+Attributer then stores the data as a cookie in the visitor's browser.

 4 steps for capturing Google Analytics data in WPForms